zhangybzbo/ColonHoleDetect/README.md

 # Hole finding pipeline
-The pipeline program to detect holes on chunk surfaces.
-Giving a list of chunks, the program will give the relative areas of surface and every missing region, and the missing ratio of each chunk.
+The pipeline program detects holes on surfaces of endoscopy video chunks.
+Given a list of chunks, the program will give the relative areas of surface and every missing region, and the missing ratio of each chunk.

-Also includes the program to sample virtual points from the holes.
+The code base also includes the program to sample virtual points from the holes.
 The coordinates of virtual points in different missing regions will be saved separately in the generated `.pkl` file.

 To run the program:
 ```